morewings/css-vars-hook/README.md

 ## `useLocalTheme`

 `useLocalTheme` applies theme locally to the wrapped React components.
-See [API docs](https://github.com/morewings/css-vars-hook/blob/master/docs/css-vars-hook.uselocaltheme.md).

 ### Set up a local theme